The Booksellers Association of the United Kingdom & Ireland Limited

 BA Officers

-I bought Sevenoaks Bookshop (est. 1948) since November 2015, purchasing the shop after working there part time and running the bookshop writers’ group.
+Fleur bought Sevenoaks Bookshop (est. 1948) in November 2015, purchasing the shop after working there part time and running the bookshop writers’ group.

-Before bookselling, I trained in photography and worked in the fashion industry as a photographers’ agent.
+Before bookselling, she trained in photography and worked in the fashion industry as a photographers’ agent.

 Debbie James